 Songs streamed through a Spotify are protected, limiting Anytune's functionality.
 We are working to increase the capabilities with streamed music.
 To access the full power of Anytune please acquire audio files that are not DRM protected and place them physically on your device.

 You can disable and hide the Spotify tab in Anytune Settings.

-There may bugs and missing functionality.
+There may also be a bug.
 Your help identifying bugs and offering suggestions is appreciated.
 If you encounter problems playing Spotify songs please report them to us.

 Anytune currently supports basic Spotify Connect capabilities.
 You cannot control play/pause a song in Anytune from another remote Spotify instance (i.e. web version on PC).

 If Anytune starts behaving strangely, becomes unresponsive, or cannot play a song:

 - Play a different Spotify song first, to reconnect